neelsoumya/dsMiscellaneous/README.md

 ## Introduction

-Miscellaneous tools for use in DataSHIELD
+Miscellaneous tools for use in DataSHIELD.
+DataSHIELD is a platform for privacy preserving analysis.

 ## Files